sacckey/sacckey.dev/content/posts/implementing-a-game-boy-emulator-in-ruby/index.md

 ...
 ```

-Also, the operation from the title screen to the professor's dialogue scene in Pokemon Red was still heavy, so resolving these issues became the next goal.
+Also, in Pokemon Red, the performance from the title screen to the professor's dialogue scene was still heavy, so resolving these issues became the next goal.

 #### GC Profiler
 I used HeapProfiler to detect GC occurrence locations.